What’s true about the evolution of marketing tactics, just like in publicly traded stocks, is their value (or impact) changes over time.

 Put your name on it!
 Let’s say you own a lawn services company — name the football field — call it LAWN PRIDE FIELD!
 And make sure you have employees at the game interacting with fans, handing out brochures, and collecting information for future follow up.

 Then try to leverage this investment with the University to win landscaping business on campus, offer special rates to the entire alumni base, and recruit students during the summer to groom as future employees.

 If you own a professional services firm and want to entertain clients and rub elbows with business leaders — put your name on the suite level or premium seats, or even create a special section for VIP’s.

 Share Content — as I pointed out earlier, live sports content is valuable, so become a sponsor of replays, or the play of the game, or a special video feature.
 Then SHARE IT on your own social media feeds.

 Watch your audience organically grow by being the source of great content from a respected athletic program.

 Many years ago, an NFL executive named Jim Steeg was inspired by a Wilson tennis racket.
 He noticed a giant “W” on the strings signifying the Wilson brand.

-Steeg took that idea and emblazoned the NFL shield on the nets behind the goal posts at the 2003 Super Bowl and in Pro Bowls from 2002 to 2004.
-A few years later Allstate picked up the idea and now sponsors over 100 colleges and football events each year.
+Steeg took that idea and emblazoned the NFL shield on the nets behind the goal posts at the 2003 Super Bowl and expanded it to several Pro Bowls.
+A few years later Allstate Insurance picked up the idea and now sponsors over 100 collegiate football programs each year.